Overview

 Account Reviews

-The Firm monitors client portfolios on a continuous and ongoing basis while regular account
+The Firm monitors client portfolios on a continuous and ongoing basis while regular

-Firm’s Investment Committee and/or investment adviser representatives and are intended
+conducted by the Firm’s Investment Committee and/or investment adviser

-to fulfill the Firm’s fiduciary obligations to their advisory clients.
-All advisory clients are
+representatives and are intended to fulfill the Firm’s fiduciary obligations to their advisory

-encouraged to discuss their needs, goals, and objectives with Allium and to keep the Firm
+clients.
+All advisory clients are encouraged to discuss their needs, goals, and objectives

-informed of any changes thereto.
-Allium contacts ongoing investment advisory clients at
+with Allium and to keep the Firm informed of any changes thereto.
+Allium contacts

-least annually to review its previous services and/or recommendations and quarterly to
+ongoing investment advisory clients at least annually to review its previous services

-discuss the impact resulting from any changes in the client’s financial and/or investment
+changes in the client’s financial and/or investment objectives.

 Account Statements and Reports

-Clients are provided with transaction confirmation notices and regular summary account
+Clients are provided with transaction confirmation notices and regular summary

-performance.
-Clients should compare the account statements they receive from their
+holdings or account performance.
+Clients should compare the account statements

-custodian with any documents or reports they receive from the Firm or an outside service
+they receive from their custodian with any documents or reports they receive from the

 Item 14.
 Client Referrals and Other Compensation